Creating a Reflective Lake with Gaussian Blur: A Step-by-Step Guide

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-In this video we'll be adding our reflective lake.
-Let's begin first by selecting our glow as well as our city and let's apply a blur to both of these.
+In this video, we'll be adding our reflective lake.
+Let's begin first by selecting our glow as well as our city, and let's apply a blur to both of these.

 Adobe InDesign Bootcamp: Live & Hands-on, In NYC or Online, Learn From Experts, Free Retake, Small Class Sizes, 1-on-1 Bonus Training.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.

-From here if we hit CTRL shift a we can see a preview of what our lake will look like.
-If we want to modify the area of our city that comes through we can select our city and I'll simply move it up on the keyboard using the arrow keys and I like this area of the city to come through our lake.
-With this new change we'll want to cut off some of the top so we'll select our compound path and hitting a on the keyboard I'm simply going to move these two anchor points holding shift and move them up.
+From here, if we hit CTRL+Shift+A, we can see a preview of what our lake will look like.
+If we want to modify the area of the city that appears through the lake, we can select our city.
+I'll simply nudge it upward using the arrow keys.
+I like this portion of the city showing through the lake.

 Matt Fons